limacat76/PMX/README.md

 Notice that I will not distribute an antispam list on github, but eventually it should be possible to collect spam samples.
 Also it will be based on a simple chain.

+### Peer2Peer based distribution of news batches.

+Instead of being a client, PMX should also be a peer-2-peer way to distribute TEXT-ONLY usenet news.
+Reason: there's enough free bandwidth between home users for sustaining text-only news batches.

 ## Why text-only?